-Financial advisor target market development is key to ongoing financial success.
+Financial advisor target markets: TM Development is key to ongoing financial success.
 One of the top marketing mistakes financial advisors make is to not focus on a niche, or target market.
 This lack of focus positions you as a generalist who will take any client walking through the door.
 While unsophisticated clients will often overlook this lack of tactical expertise, refined clients will not.

 Read the full series on marketing mistakes that financial advisors make here.

 I know it’s tempting to say that you work with everyone who needs financial advice, because working with even 2% of a large market is good, right?
 No, this is simply not the case.
 What it really comes down to is that you can’t please everyone all the time, so why try?

 As a coach for advisors, one of the first questions I often ask prospective clients is “Who is your target market?”
 By my unofficial survey, 90% of advisors don’t focus on a niche market, at least not officially in their marketing collateral such as on their website or brochure.
 I believe this is mostly because they don’t want to risk turning away clients.

 I know it’s scary to declare a niche, but it’s a truly effective way to distinguish yourself from thousands of other advisors who offer a dizzying array of services to a wide range of clients.

 “In a recent @TDA4advisors survey, niched advisors showed 35% higher client growth, 25% higher revenue growth and 17% higher profit margins than non-niched financial planning practices.”

 **** SEE ALSO MY FINANCIAL ADVISOR IDEAL CLIENT SERIES****

 - Business owners

 While declaring a niche in these areas is better than nothing, advisors can go much deeper by getting into demographics and psychographics.
 Yes, women would be more likely to hire you if you “specialize” in their needs.
 I encourage you to think of “women” as a broad niche and “single professional women over 40” as a more defined niche.